LuemmelSec/LuemmelSec.github.io/_posts/2020-12-06-My-Way-Into-InfoSec.md

 ## The journey begins

-The pentest guys in my company where meeting once a month after work to do some [Hack The Box](https://www.hackthebox.eu/) machines, and just having a good time together.
+The pentest guys in my company were meeting once a month after work to do some [Hack The Box](https://www.hackthebox.eu/) machines, and just having a good time together.
 So I asked if I could join and just watch them do all the magic things.
-And allthough I didn´t even understand half the shit these crazy fuckers where doing, it felt great just hanging around with them and at least try to soak up some of their knowledge and be part of the gang.
+And although I didn´t even understand half the shit these crazy fuckers where doing, it felt great just hanging around with them and at least try to soak up some of their knowledge and be part of the gang.

 In parallel two of my colleagues, that where working in my team, prepared for their OSCP exam which the company was paying for, because they also liked to dig a little deeper into this world and the knowledge would also help the companies non-pentesters with their daily doings.